frdayeen/open-weather-epaper/README.md

-# open-weather-epaper
+# Raspberry pi epaper weather dashboard
-Weather dashboard using inky impression 7color epaper display.
+Weather dashboard using inky impression 7color epaper display and Raspberry pi zero W.

  Most of the weather forcast project uses API from Openweather map.
 But recently openweather map limited their One call 3.0 API for free use.
 Open meteo on the other hand is an open source weather API and free for non commercial uses and requires no registration.